vineethac/Ollama/ollama_on_kubernetes/README.md

 ❯
 ```

-* You can also exec into the ollma pod and prompt it.
+* You can also exec into the ollama pod and prompt it.
 ```
 ❯ KUBECONFIG=gckubeconfig kubectl get po --selector app=ollama
 NAME                      READY   STATUS    RESTARTS   AGE